ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 Required parameters:

--   `endpoint` — HDFS endpoint url in `path`.
-Endpoint url should contain bucket and root path to store data.
-It is used to lookup the HDFS configuration for retrieving files.
+-   `endpoint` — HDFS endpoint URL in `path`.
+Endpoint URL should contain a bucket and root path to store data.
+The parameter is used to look up the HDFS configuration for retrieving files.

 Optional parameters:

--   `min_bytes_for_seek` — Minimal number of bytes to use seek operation instead of sequential read.
-Default value is `1 Mb`.
+-   `min_bytes_for_seek` — The minimal number of bytes to use seek operation instead of sequential read.
+Default value: `1 Mb`.
 -   `thread_pool_size` — The number of threads in the Global Thread pool.
--   `objects_chunk_size_to_delete` — The number of threads in the Global Thread pool.